pkkht/ReactChallenges/README.md

 ------------------------------
 Following projects built using CRA:
 1. classiccounter
-2. progressbar
+2. progressbar - See for HTML progress bar element
-3. selectallcheckboxes
+3. selectallcheckboxes - See how onChange is passed with param in the JSX and why .map method needs to return obj
-4. submitmessages
+4. submitmessages - great example of onKeyDown event using Shift and Enter key, then also adding to prev state array using ...

 npm run start to check the browser output: localhost:3000